sflanaga/csv-groupby/README.md

 - Process files or stdin as a data source:
   - csv files
   - text/log where parsed fields come from regular expression sub groups
-  - files can be decompressed (like .zst, .gz, .xz, etc) data files on the fly
+  - fi  les can be decompressed (like .zst, .gz, .xz, etc) data files on the fly
   - recursive [--walk](https://github.com/BurntSushi/ripgrep/tree/master/ignore) directory trees and filter for only the files you want
 - Filenames (-p) parsed with regular expressions used in filtering can also have these sub groups used as fields.
 - Delimited output or prettytable format output